damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 ### A help page for every command

-Git's documentation is very comprehensive and comes by default when installing Git.
+Git's documentation is comprehensive and is automatically installed with Git.
 Run `git help <command>` to find out all about a command's behavior and what options it can take.

-### A handful of guides
+### Git guides

 Git comes with a handful of guides ready for you to explore.
 Run `git help -g` to see what's available: